-What does the future hold?
-And what does a QA tester need to know?
-Take a look into the crystal ball of DevOps trends to see what’s around the corner and how it affects testers like yourself.
+There’s plenty of change on the horizon in DevOps — and some is already under way.
+Take a look into the crystal ball of DevOps trends to hear what’s around the corner.
+And see how it affects testers like yourself.

-Keep reading to learn about DevOps trends that testers like you should be ready for.
+Keep reading to learn about DevOps trends that testers like you should be ready for in 2020.

 1. Renewed Focus on Security